Fate: The Winx Saga: Development

 The idea for a live-action adaptation of Winx Club dates back to 2011.
-Winx Club creator Iginio Straffi first proposed a live version in May 2011, several months after Viacom, owner of Nickelodeon, became a co-owner of his studio Rainbow and started financing his projects.
+Winx Club creator Iginio Straffi first proposed a live version in May 2011, several months after Viacom became a co-owner of his studio Rainbow and started financing his projects.
 At the Ischia Global Fest in 2013, Straffi stated that he was still planning a production "with the Winx in flesh and blood, played by real actors.
 Sooner or later it will be done."
 Straffi had only worked on animated productions at the time, so he transitioned his focus to live action, working as a producer for Nickelodeon's live-action show Club 57.

 In February 2016, Iginio Straffi mentioned that a live-action movie concept was being considered in partnership with Hollywood Gang Productions, but the project never proceeded.
 In March 2018, the idea was revisited as a television series after Netflix ordered a young-adult version for its streaming service.
 Straffi was involved in the early planning stages, and he declined a suggestion from Netflix for the male characters to be given larger roles.

 After a pilot episode was scripted, Nickelodeon's American crew members from the cartoon, including Bloom's voice actress, Molly Quinn, travelled to meet the Fate production team and review the script.
 Francesco Artibani, one of the Italian writers of the animated version, was brought in to read the storyline.
 Rainbow's Joanne Lee oversaw the first season as an executive producer.

 The writers behind Fate are entirely new to the Winx franchise, and they were recruited from teen dramas like The Vampire Diaries.
 Brian Young, who worked on seven seasons of The Vampire Diaries, is the creator and showrunner of Fate: The Winx Saga.
 According to an interview with The Guardian, Young chose to "ditch the look" of the cartoon Winx fairies, who have big eyes and sparkling outfits.
 He said, "Look, again, I'm a massive manga anime fan... but nobody looks like that."
 Some episodes of the first season were directed by Lisa James Larsson and Hannah Quinn.